About the Vibe Graveyard

 Catastrophic

-Multi-million dollar disasters that made headlines, caused data breaches, or were otherwise catastrophic; potentially even company-ending.
+Multi-million dollar disasters that made headlines, caused data breaches, or were otherwise catastrophic; sometimes company-ending.
 Likely because they didn't want to hire one actual developer to check their slop-ey copypasta code.

 Join the Documentation

 Have a vibe-coding disaster story to share?
-Help us build this digital memorial to technical hubris and well-intentioned chaos.
+Help us build this digital memorial to technical hubris and well-intentioned self-sabotage.

 Submit a Story